pivotalso/pivotal-ab/README.md

 php artisan vendor:publish --tag="ab-config"
 ```

+## Documentation
+You can find the documentation for this package at [https://docs.pivotal.so/ab](https://docs.pivotal.so/ab)

 ## Usage
 Here is an example use case of a nested A/B test tracking signup and free trial goals